AntFrasier/FinalProjectAU/README.md

 ## FinalProjectAU

-# RoyalEth Project :
+# LoyaltEth Project :

 This project will be an interface for other projects or services to allow theme to get engagement to their service via loyalies card represented whith an NFT.

 # Stack :
 Vite
 React
-mongoDB
+mongoDB (via mongoose)
-Express
+Expressnpm
 Mongoose

 ChakraUI